ashish-tandon/ashish-tandon/README.md

 - **Higher Education Teaching:** AFHEA
 - **Neuro-Linguistic Programming:** NLP
 - **Change Management:** PROSCI Change Practitioner

+**Resources:**

+Embark on a voyage of becoming an agile maestro with curated resources:
+- **Articles and Insights:** Dive deep into the agile realm with thought-provoking articles.
+- **Tools and Techniques:** A curation of tools essential for aspiring Scrum Masters and Product Owners.
+- **Workshops and Webinars:** Engage in immersive learning experiences conducted by Ashish.

 ### Agile Methodologies and Frameworks